The short version:

 He is the editor of PM Press's OUTSPOKEN AUTHOR series which features such SF icons as Michael Moorcock, Ursula K. LeGuin, Rudy Rucker, Cory Doctorow and Kim Stanley Robinson.

-A member of the Science Fiction and Fantasy Writers of America (SFWA), Bisson hosts a monthly author reading series, SFinSF, at the Variety Theater in downtown San Franscisco.
+A member of the Science Fiction and Fantasy Writers of America (SFWA), Bisson hosts an author reading series, SFinSF, in San Franscisco.
 He lives in Oakland, California, and is represented by John Silbersack at Trident Media (NY)